Codes4Fun/bitcoin-tax-tools/README.md

 where:
  - **timestamp** - is Unix time, seconds passed since January 1, 1970 UTC.
  - **BTC delta** - this is how much was gained or lost in BTC in the transaction.
  - **exchange rate** - this was the exchange rate at the time of exchange.
 If you sold 2 BTC for 400, this should be 200 (400/2).
-If you don't know the rate place double quotes "", and it will pull from the rates binary.
+If you don't know the rate place double quotes "", and it will pull from the rates binary, but this also means it is included as income (mined or otherwise).
  - **transaction id** - this is the bitcoin transaction id, knowing this allows wallet to wallet transfers to not be counted as a sale/buy (though the fee will be counted).
  - **source** - this is just for debugging purposes, it lets you know where this transaction came from (a coinbase csv or a bitcoin address, etc).